-To slow the spread of COVID-19, many parts of Canada have placed limits on travel between provinces.
+During the pandemic, some parts of Canada have placed limits on travel between provinces.
 This includes the requirement that some people arriving must self-isolate for 14 days.
-If you are planning to visit another province or territory, you are encouraged to check provincial or territorial government websites to see if any travel restrictions are in place that could affect your trip.
+If you are planning an out-of-province trip, check first with the destination you are headed to see if any travel restrictions are in place that could affect your trip.

 - Temperature screenings are now required for any passengers arriving or flying out of Canadian airports.
 This applies to international and domestic flights.

 - As of April 20, new measures mean all air passengers travelling in Canada must wear a non-medical mask or face covering over their mouth and nose during travel.